 In general, the first line - called the status line - is reserved by the system to display information like the name and type of the file being loaded or the status of the CapsLock key, but this is just enforced by software: You are free to use it as any other line on the screen.

-From a memory point of view, TEXT mode requires 1120 bytes for display (28 lines of 40 rows), and 1920 bytes for storing the character set:
+From a memory point of view, TEXT mode requires 1120 bytes for display (28 lines of 40 columns), and 1920 bytes for storing the character set:

 - 1120 bytes for the screen (from #BB80 to #BFDF)